sdasezcodin/atlas-training-sudipto/README.md

 ## 🚀 Getting Started

 ### **Prerequisites**
-- Java 8 or higher
+- Java 8 or higher (Java 17 recommended)
 - IntelliJ IDEA or any Java IDE
 - Git for version control
-- Maven for dependency management
+- Maven 3.8+ for dependency management
 - AWS CLI (for DynamoDB examples)

 ### **Installation & Setup**